Native Americans fret as report card released on 2020 census

 Still, evidence that people were missed can be startlingly obvious.
 For example, census data showed the Havasupai Tribe in northern Arizona had no one who self-responded to the census.

-The tribe's chairman, Thomas Siyuja Sr., said that's impossible because he knows people who filled out the census online and by mail and encouraged others to do the same.
-He said some tribal members might have been reluctant to open the doors for a census taker who went door to door in Supai Village, deep in a gorge off the Grand Canyon.
+Tribal members were encouraged to fill out the census online and by mail, and to respond to a census taker, said tribal Chairman Thomas Siyuja Sr. They might have been reluctant to open the door, though, because of the coronavirus, he said.
+The tribe's reservation deep in a gorge off the Grand Canyon largely has been closed to outsiders during the pandemic.

-“It is uncertain how our census count is zero because obviously we as a tribe do exist, and we do have tribal members and other residents who live in Supai,” Siyuja said Tuesday.
+“It is uncertain how our census count is zero because obviously we as a tribe do exist, and we do have tribal members and other residents who live in Supai,” Siyuja said in an email Tuesday.

 Up until the 20th century, Native Americans weren't regularly counted in the once-a-decade census.
 They first were counted on reservations and in the general population in 1900, decades before the U.S. considered them citizens.